Senior isolation isn't just a social problem — it's a structural one with serious cognitive and emotional consequences.

 For many older adults, especially those living alone or far from family, opportunities for meaningful social connection are limited, inconsistent, or inaccessible.

-This isn’t just a social challenge; it’s a structural one.
+This isn't just a social challenge — it's a structural one.
 And it requires coordinated, evidence-informed solutions.

-Why Aging Policy Matters
+Why Policy Matters

 Programs that pair social connection with measurable health outcomes are especially vital as policymakers look for cost-effective, high-impact interventions.